MSGC Research Workshops

 - Workshops are nine hours of training, over a Friday evening and Saturday.

-- Meals are provided during the workshop.
+- Meals are provided.

 Application Information